Robot-Builders-Team-University-of-Idaho/Quad_Walker_Bot/docs/servos.md

 Outputs:

 - True if the servo's torque is on, false if it's not or if the communication with the servo failed.

+<ins>**servo.torqueIsOff() -> bool**</ins>

+Returns true if a servo's torque is off or false if it's not.

+Inputs:

+Outputs:

+- True if the servo's torque is off, false if it's not or if the communication with the servo failed.

 #### Rotation Control